 In reality, there's a whole slew of options, it takes WORK to set up and to maintain, and the key is to find something that doesn't feel like work to you.
-As I've been exploring, I've bucketed dozens of different passive income ideas into: sharing knowledge, sharing assets, providing access, providing tools, and outsourcing/automation.
+As I've been exploring, I've bucketed dozens of different passive income ideas into: sharing knowledge, sharing assets, sharing data, providing access, providing tools, and outsourcing/automation.
 I've committed to writing more about the income sources I've played with and ways to make financial independence socioeconomically accessible.
-It's too much to share in this update so it'll be in a separate one (if you're this list you'll get an email when it's live).
+It's too much to share in this update so it'll be in a separate one (if you join this list you'll get an email when it's live).

 There's a great concept in Mark Manson's Subtle Art of Not Giving a F*ck:

 Whatever you do in life will be a struggle, so you need to find the struggle that’s right for you.

 If the goat didn't get your attention I thought the llama might.
 We got to spend a weekend at a llama sanctuary for Joe's birthday and then at a goat and goose farm when my brother Ryan was visiting!
 (March/August, 2019)